-Wubshet Loha1 1.
-Independent researcher
+1. Independent researcher

-The imperative to promote peaceful, accountable and inclusive societies and institutions has increasingly resulted in the adoption of community-led approaches.
-Community-led Development (CLD) is widely believed as a crucial approach for communities to alleviate poverty and achieve sustainable development.
-This paper explores the perspectives and approaches of CLD among four member organizations of the movement.
-The research questions addressed were: What are the perspectives and approaches to the CLD analytic framework?
-The data from the organizations was analyzed through the lens of the CLD framework, which categorizes phases of CLD into mindset, capacity, impact and sustainability.
-The analysis provides a relatively comprehensive understanding of how community-led approaches of the organizations compared to the analytic framework.
-One organization demonstrates a relatively comprehensive methodology with respect to the four phases of CLD while the remaining three focus mainly on mindset and capacity aspects.
-Additional research outcomes include a modified framework and principles and identification of enablers and barriers of CLD.
-These insights are valuable for organizations and their staff to utilize in advocating for and carrying out CLD approaches.
+The imperative to promote peaceful, accountable, and inclusive societies and institutions has increasingly resulted in the adoption of community-led approaches.
+Community-led Development (CLD) is widely believed to be a crucial approach for communities to alleviate poverty and achieve sustainable development.
+This paper explores the perspectives and approaches to CLD among four member organizations of the movement.
+The research questions addressed were: What are the perspectives and approaches towards CLD among four member organizations?
+How do the methodologies of these four member organizations compare to the CLD analytic framework?
+The data from the organizations were analyzed through the lens of the CLD framework, which categorizes phases of CLD into mindset, capacity, impact, and sustainability.
+The analysis provides a relatively comprehensive understanding of how community-led approaches are implemented at the field level of international NGOs.
+The findings highlighted differences in perspectives and approaches of the organizations compared to the analytic framework.
+One organization demonstrates a relatively comprehensive methodology with respect to the four phases of CLD, while the remaining three focus mainly on mindset and capacity aspects.
+Additional research outcomes include a modified framework and principles, and the identification of enablers and barriers to CLD.
+These insights are valuable for organizations